THE GOLDFISH BOWL

 But then, other memories invaded my reveries.
 Contentious ones!
-Recollections of Ruth, my adolescent sweetheart and later day lover.
+Recollections of Ruth, my adolescent sweetheart and later day lover – a time when a valued relationship with a very intelligent lady ended.
+Recollections of Lillian my second adolescent sweetheart and later day disappointment.
 Those particular remembrances were not a welcome part of my mystical world of otherwise pleasant memories.
 Therefore, I subconsciously relegated them back into the darkest recesses of consciousness.

 The journal appeared handsome and important looking – a large ledger type book with gilt edged pages that may have started its life on a different course.
 It apparently had served its owner's purpose well for chronicling events of the day.
 It included numerous newspaper clippings and pictures interspersed throughout its otherwise mainly handwritten, chronological commentaries.